anywhichway/tlx-editor/README.md

 5) `type="textarea"` where you you would normally use `<textarea>`.

 Since not all browsers support custom elements, you must perform an initial transform on the page.
 Once all browsers support custom elements, `tlx` will be enhanced to take advantage of it.
+See the [tlx documentation](https://github.com/anywhichway/tlx) for more detail.
 For now, using `onload` will work:

 ```html
 <body onload="tlx(document.getElementById('app'))">